Skip to main content

 Grades Pre-K-8: Navy blue chino pants (Docker style, NOT cargo) with solid black or brown belt (no belt required in Pre-K or Kindergarten).
 Grades 9-12: Khaki color Docker-style pants.
 Pants should be worn at natural waistline (not riding low) and not be excessively baggy.

-White oxford-style shirt, long or short sleeved.
+White oxford-style polo shirt, long or short sleeved.
 Collared, knit three button placket golf shirts may be worn during warm weather only (September, May, and June).
 All shirts must be worn tucked in with only the top button open.

-Land’s End Catalog (or of comparable style if purchased elsewhere).
 Boys in grades 9-12 may wear navy blue blazers.

 Socks–matching solid colored

 Shoes (sneakers are allowed).
-No flip flops are permitted.
+No flip flops or Crocs are permitted.
 Shoes/sneakers must be laced and tied for safety reasons.
 Shoes/sneakers should be solid colored (no cartoon or graffiti prints) with no flashing lights or wheels.

-**Neckties are mandatory for Chapel Day (Friday)**
+**Neckties are mandatory for Chapel Day (Thursday)**

 **No earrings are permitted for boys**